Terms and Conditions

 4.3.3 remove, obscure, interfere with or modify the presentation or functionality of any aspect of the WorkCast Products;

-4.3.5 attempt to obtain, or assist third parties in obtaining, access to the WorkCast Products and/or Documentation, other than as provided under this clause 2; and
+4.3.5 attempt to obtain, or assist third parties in obtaining, access to the WorkCast Products and/or Documentation, other than the Authorised Users under clause 2; and

 4.4 The Client shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the WorkCast Products and/or the Documentation and, in the event of any such unauthorised access or use, promptly notify WorkCast.